netopt/traffic-weaver/docs/source/introduction.rst

 	than the left one.

 	`Weaver` class provides method
-	:func:`oversample(n, oversample_class, **kwargs):<traffic_weaver.weaver.Weaver.oversample>`
+	:func:`oversample(n, oversample_class, **kwargs)<traffic_weaver.weaver.Weaver.oversample>`
-	that delegates execution to oversample module and takes as an input numer of samples `n` in each interval after oversampling, `oversample_class` defining oversample strategy class inheriting
+	that delegates execution to oversample module and takes as an input number of samples `n` in each interval after oversampling, `oversample_class` defining oversample strategy class inheriting
 	:func:`~traffic_weaver.oversample.AbstractOversample` class,